-We’re going test optional, because you’re more than just a number.
+We’re test optional because you’re more than just a number.

 Applying to college is stressful enough in a normal year.
 During a pandemic, everything gets more complicated.
 St. Edward’s has always tried to make the admission process as personal, individualized and supportive as possible.
 One way we’re reducing the pressure on high school seniors during the pandemic is by becoming test optional.